NCBI-Codeathons/Host_Phage_Interactions/README.md

 ## Intro statement

 Viruses that infect microbes (both Bacteria and Archaea) have a direct impact on the organisms present in all microbiomes, regardless of environment.
-Like the microbiome, viruses present in a sample can be diagnostic of the conditions (e.g., microbial community structure, underlying physiochemical conditions, etc.), but unlike the microbial hosts have smaller genomes that may more easily assemble in a metagenomic sample.
+Like the microbiome, viruses present in a sample can be diagnostic of the conditions (e.g., microbial community structure, underlying physiochemical conditions, etc.), but unlike the microbial hosts, viruses have smaller genomes that may more easily assemble in a metagenomic sample.
 Indexing metagenomic samples on the viral community will provide a way categorize metagenomic samples in NCBI SRA that will allow for the identification of related sample types.
 The term phage specifically refers to viruses that infect bacteria.

 ## Detecting Host and Phage Signatures